Lesson video

 And these clergymen had to be loyal to the pope.

-Now, if you were a bishop who had been appointed by your local king, but you could agree to be loyal to the pope from this point on, then you were allowed to keep your position.
+Now, if you were a bishop who had been appointed by a local king, but you could agree to be loyal to the pope from this point on, then you were allowed to keep your position.

-Now these reforms became known as the Gregorian Reforms, after Pope Gregory.
+Now, these reforms became known as the Gregorian reforms, after Pope Gregory.

 They saw the clergy effectively become a separate group in society.

-the Holy Roman Emperor Henry IV was excommunicated after disagreeing with the pope about who should appoint the next Bishop of Milan.
+The Holy Roman Emperor Henry IV was excommunicated after disagreeing with the pope about who should appoint the next bishop of Milan.

-As excommunication of a king, or in this case an emperor, meant that his subjects no longer had to obey his commands.
+And in response to this, Henry's barons began plotting to remove him as excommunication of a king, or or in this case, an emperor, meant that his subjects no longer had to obey his commands.

-It's a really, really dramatic episode and really demonstrated just how much the power of the pope had increased in comparison to the power of kings and monarchs in Europe.
+A really, really dramatic episode and really demonstrated just how much the power of the pope had increased in comparison to the power of kings and monarchs in Europe.

 It was a very, very clear sign to all of Europe that the Church was a growing power.